SiriosDev/SwitchBot-API-Script-Caller/README.md

 ## Changelog
+### <Release date> v? (🟢 New Features)
+** Added support for non-IR devices** : Bot, Contact Sensor, Curtain and Meter

+** Add service 'Switchbot Curtains Command'** : Send command to Curtain device.

+** Add time trigger to get the status of binary sensors every 5 minutes.

+** Add times trigger to get the status of Meter every 5 minutes.

 ### 2023.01.16 v0.2.0 (🟢 New Features and 🛠️ some fixes)
 **Add service `SwitchBot IR Light Control`** : Send command via infrared to light device.